Ryan-Palmer/MIDIGen/README.md

 You can also visit that URL in your browser if you would rather use the Jupyter Labs IDE.

+> If you see some errors about the .NET SDK version and Python Kernel being invalid after first launch, don't worry, the installer is just catching up.
+You don't need to install anything.

 ### VSCode extensions
 After you launch the DevContainer (see below) you can select extensions in VSCode, click their settings cog and select "Add to `devcontainer.json`".